github/dependency-submission-toolkit/README.md

 `@github/dependency-submission-toolkit` is a TypeScript library for creating dependency snapshots and submitting them to the dependency submission API.
 Snapshots are a set of dependencies grouped by manifest with some related metadata.
-A manifest can be a physical file or a more abstract representation of a dependency grouping (such as a docker image id).
+A manifest can be a physical file or a more abstract representation of a dependency grouping (such the processing of program outputs).
 After submission to the API, the included dependencies appear in the repository's [dependency graph](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph).

 ## Usage